scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 Is it possible yto have multiple parents?
 This relates to the question if an A-ISD must have at least one A-CORE in every ISD.
-To avoid this we could simply require an ASes' CS to forward segment queries selectively: destination outside AISD -> ask parent; otherwise ask local A-CORE.
+To avoid this we could simply require an ASes' CS to forward segment queries selectively: destination outside A-ISD -> ask parent; otherwise ask local A-CORE.
 Again, this requires more complex segment queries where we provide only the start AS and end AS and get as result UP+CORE+DOWN or even